March 16, 2019, Israel

 Moshe, Aharon, Hur; unity, brotherhood, faith.

 The Jewish holiday of Purim is soon upon us.
 The holiday celebrates an event described in the Scroll of Esther by which an evil enemy of the Jewish people plotted to annihilate the Jewish nation.
-By human and divine actions this attempt was blocked, the Jewish people survived and now every year the Jews dress up in costumes, have large festive meals and allowed to drink heavily in celebration.
+By human and divine actions this attempt was block, the Jewish people survived and now every year the Jews dress up in costumes, have large festive meals and are allowed to drink heavily in celebration.
 For most Jews that is where it ends and begins, nothing more, nothing less.

 But there is much more to the story, and it is a universal message for mankind, a message very relevant to our current situation.
 It is a message of vigilance.
 It is a profound message.

 This morning both Moshe and Zion made a point of reminding me of the special Torah reading this coming Thursday morning, the day of Purim.
-Yes, for us the holiday of Purim is about fasting the day before (the Fast of Esther), the special prayers and the special Torah reading.
+Yes, for us the holiday of Purim is about fasting the day before (The Fast of Esther), the special prayers and the special Torah reading.
 As the only Cohen in our little synagogue, the only direct descendant of Aharon/Aaron the High Priest, it falls upon me to read this important section of the Torah.
-I began reviewing the reading and the words hit me like a bolt of lightening.
+I began reviewing the reading and the words hit me like a bold of lightening.

 The Nation of Amaleq heard of the internal strife amongst the people of Israel, they heard about Israel doubting God and the leadership of Moshe.